identity-com/sol-did/open-questions.md

 The DID method identifier should be created from the owner public key (see above).

 Both inputs are optional.
 If the owner is missing, the owner is the signer of the TX (i.e. creating a DID for yourself) The content can be missing.
-In that case a "sparse DID" will be created, which will basically look like this:
+In that case a "sparse DID" will be created, which will look like this:

 ```
 {